liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/08-search-and-indexing/01-enabling-search-and-indexing-for-guestbooks/00-intro.markdown

 - Update `GuestbookLocalServiceImpl`'s `addGuestbook`, `updateGuestbook`, and
    `deleteGuestbook` methods to invoke the guestbook indexer.

-+$$$

-**Note:** In prior versions of @product@, search and indexing was accomplished with one `*Indexer` class that extended `BaseIndexer`.
+In prior versions of @product@, search and indexing was accomplished with one `*Indexer` class that extended `BaseIndexer`.
 This Learning Path demonstrates a new pattern that relies on composition instead of inheritance.
 If you desire to use the old approach, feel free to extend `BaseIndexer`.
 It's still supported.

-$$$

 Since there's no reason to search for guestbooks in the UI, only back-end work is necessary.